huemmerstein/schlaudorf/README.md

 - ✅ Real‑time updates via WebSockets (Django Channels)
 - ✅ Browser notifications for new direct messages
 - ✅ Message search and filtering
+- ✅ Neighborhood help offers on an interactive map
+- ✅ Share offers directly in the chat
 - ✅ User profiles with optional avatars
 - ✅ Automated tests and GitHub Actions CI